Srimanas0212/pv-energy-harvesting-system/documents/04-ldo.md

 ### 4.6.1 Topology - Banba BGR

 A **Banba topology** was used as it's a widely adopted low-voltage BGR design that performs well at limited supply levels while remaining highly temperature-stable.
-Unlike traditional voltage-summation bandgap circuits, Banba uses a current-based scheme, well suited to CMOS technology and enabling sub-1V operation (see `images/fig4.7-banba-bgr.png`).
+Unlike traditional voltage-summation bandgap circuits, Banba uses a current-based scheme, well suited to CMOS technology and enabling sub-1V operation (see [Banba BGR](../images/4.7-BGR.png)).

 The Banba circuit generates a temperature-independent current by summing a CTAT current (from `VBE`) and a PTAT current (from `ΔVBE` between two BJTs at different current densities):